atk4/dsql/docs/expressions.rst

 .. php:attr:: escapeChar

-    Field and table names are escaped using escapeChar which is by default is: *`*
+    Field and table names are escaped using escapeChar which by default is: *`*

 .. php:attr:: paramBase